 Making these changes can help you to stay healthy and reduce the chance of another stroke.

 Eligible participants will be:

 What will be involved?

-If you are interested in participating in pilot of Living Well After Stroke, please complete the expression of interest form.
+If you are interested in participating in Living Well After Stroke, please complete the registration form.

 Where can I find more information?

 Additional resources for download:

 - Peer-reviewed intervention protocol published in BMJ Open - View article online or Download PDF